 The project takes as its starting point a series of newly commissioned sculptural reclaimings of porcelain figures originally made by Royal Doulton, a British ceramics manufacturer established in 1815, specialising in tableware and collectables.
-The sculptures directly reference the flambe glaze, a technical innovation introduced by the company in 1904 that incorporates copper, giving porcelain a rich deep red colour.
+The sculptures, produced by Gallagher in conversation with Curtly Thomas, directly reference the flambe glaze, a technical innovation introduced by the company in 1904 that incorporates copper, giving porcelain a deep lustre red colour.

-The method was originally discovered during the Ming dynasty in China, probably during the 16th century, although high-fire reduction glazes have existed there for over 1000 years.
-This project re-purposes a moment in the history of a British company to develop a set of terms and concepts that begin a dialogue with the other collaborators – how do we provoke these historical processes and representations and, how do we resist and destroy their symbolic and artefactual presences and reiteration that continue to define culture and transform them for our own use.
+The method was originally discovered during the Ming dynasty in China, probably during the 16th century, although high-fire reduction glazes have existed there for over one thousand years.
+Doulton used this method to produce a number of collections, including those depicting figures and characters from outside of Europe in a clear example of Orientalism.
+Words fail me re-purposes this moment in the history of a British company to develop a set of terms and concepts that begin a dialogue with the project’s collaborators – asking to what extent we are able to provoke these historical processes and representations, and resist and destroy their symbolic and artefactual presences which continue to define culture.

-Looking at ways in which language is instrumentalised and weaponised when applied to art – and how the art object in turn is seemingly outperformed, deformed and reformed – each of the collaborators and responders will seek to challenge the experience of the exhibition, manipulating language through visual, experiential, performative and written modes of communication.
+Installed works by Nikhil Vettukattil – including a text commission to be introduced midway through the exhibition – seek to reframe the viewer’s experience and perspective of the exhibition.
+Taken as a whole, the dialogue between collaborators seeks to present a conversation on how language can be instrumentalised and weaponised when applied to art – and through this how an art object can be seemingly outperformed, deformed and reformed.
+In doing so, each of the collaborators and responders seek to challenge the experience of the exhibition, manipulating language through visual, experiential, performative and written modes.

-Words fails me is supported by Tower Hamlets Council.
+Words fails me is supported by Tower Hamlets Council and Sunshine International Arts.

 Image credit: collectablescornerfigurinescollectables